akamlani/selfdrivingcar/assignments/CarND-Behavioral-Cloning-P3/README.md

 #### Training Methodology
 - Split Train and Validation dataset (70/30), rather than use Keras due to lack of shuffle in partition
+- Data Partitions are randomly shuffled before batch generation
-- Training data are names of files, not the images themselves fit into a batch generator.
-Instead the names of the files were fit via batch size, and loaded into memory during the batch generator
+- Training data are names of files, not the images themselves fit into a batch generator
+- Instead the names of the files were fit via batch size, and loaded into memory during the batch generator
 - Recovery: For the model to learn and adapt, data was gathered in different positions, along w/centered data.

   ```
-  In addition, data augmentation, and Left, right cameras were used w/adjusted steering angle toward center
+  Data augmentation, and Left, Right cameras were used w/adjusted steering angle toward center
-  For curves and recovery data, a more severe steering angle adjustment was made (only Left, Right cameras)
+  For curves/recovery data, a more severe steering angle adjustment was made (only Left, Right cameras)
   Curve and Recovery data was added only to the Training dataset, not the validation dataset
   In the real world, a recover path from each camera would be performed, in this case we are simulating it
   ```